Can You Travel The World In A Boat? (Legal, Passport, Visa)

 - Where to stop for fuel.
-Finally, planning your route ahead of time is critical in determining the appropriate length of travel prior to needing to stop for fuel.
+Finally, planning your route ahead of time is critical in determining the appropriate length of boat travel prior to needing to stop for fuel.
 While it is difficult to provide specific examples here due to the extreme variances in boat type and fuel range, it can at least be said that you should consider leaving between 10-15% of your fuel in the reserves and stop to fill up when the range hits this margin.

 The last thing you want on your journey is to get stuck because you ran out of fuel- especially due to a preventable error like planning to stop.
-This is especially important if you are not planning to use a boat that has sails.
+This is especially important if you are not planning to use a sailing boat that has sails.

 Consider Your Preferences

 Your preferences are obviously important if you are planning to travel the world in a boat.
 This is no minor adventure, so you will want to make sure that you are as comfortable, relaxed, and content as possible.

 There are several preferences to consider.
 A few include companionship, cabin room, and pace of travel.

 - Companionship.
 Perhaps you are choosing to travel the world in a boat to escape the herds of people you are surrounded with daily.
 In this case, you are probably looking for a smaller crew.
 While you could travel alone if you are extraordinarily skilled, it is not recommended due to the safety risks involved.